Phil Wolfson

-Philip E. Wolfson (born 1943) is an American author, psychiatrist and psychotherapist known for his work in psychedelic medicine and integrative psychiatry.
-He is an advocate for the therapeutic use of psychedelics, particularly ketamine and MDMA, in treating mental health conditions such as depression, anxiety, and post-traumatic stress disorder (PTSD).
+Philip E. Wolfson (born 1943) is a psychiatrist and psychotherapist known for his work in psychedelic medicine, particularly in treating mental health conditions such as depression, anxiety, and post-traumatic stress disorder (PTSD).
+He has been credited as a pioneer in ketamine-assisted psychotherapy KAP and has worked in the areas of MDMA-assisted psychotherapy and psychedelic-assisted therapies.

+Wolfson has also written on secular Buddhism and its relationship to psychotherapy, particularly in relation to consciousness, suffering, compassion, and spiritual awareness in clinical practice.

 Career

 Wolfson began working as a psychiatrist in the Washington, D.C. area in 1971, attending programs at the Washington School of Psychiatry, including three years of group therapy training.
+He was also involved in community mental health and family- and systems-based therapeutic work during this period.

 In 1977, he joined the Woodburn Mental Health Center in Annandale, Virginia as a psychiatrist.
-In 1981, he became the Director of I Ward in the Contra Costa County Hospital Mental Health System.
+In 1981, he became the Director of I Ward in the Contra Costa County Hospital's Mental Health System where he was involved in alternative psychiatric treatment models that emphasized reduced medication use and intensive therapeutic work.
+He has maintained a private psychiatric and psychotherapy practice in the San Francisco Bay Area since the early 1980s.

+Wolfson was a member of the psychiatric staff at Sequoia Hospital from 1988 to 1995 and served as Assistant Clinical Professor of Psychiatry at the University of California, San Francisco (UCSF) School of Medicine from 1986 to 2009.
+He has taught at the California Institute of Integral Studies and John F. Kennedy University.

+He has also been involved in biotechnology and medical businesses, including roles as founder and director of Fiberstars, Inc. (later Energy Focus, Inc.) and Neurobiological Technologies, Inc., as President and CEO of Phytos, Inc., and as Founder and Medical Director of Progressive Therapeutics, Inc. He holds multiple patents.

-In 2011, he published his memoir, "Noe: A Father's Memoir of Loss," which chronicles the death of his son and reflects on the process of healing and transformation through grief.
-The book explores how personal experiences shape professional and therapeutic perspectives.
+In 2011, Wolfson published his memoir, "Noe: A Father's Memoir of Loss" about the death of his son and reflects on the process of healing and transformation through grief.

+Psychedelic psychotherapy

-In 2014, he opened a clinic in Marin County, California, dedicated to the application of ketamine-assisted psychotherapy (KAP).
-This practice has been elaborated in numerous publications including The Ketamine Papers in 2016 with Glenn Hartelius.
+In 2014, Wolfson opened a clinic in Marin County, dedicated to the application of ketamine-assisted psychotherapy (KAP).
+He founded in 2017 the non-profit organization Ketamine Research Foundation (KRF).

-In 2016, Wolfson was involved in research and advocacy for MDMA-assisted therapy.
-He supported the use of MDMA in therapeutic settings to treat trauma and PTSD, emphasizing the importance of rigorous scientific studies to validate its efficacy and safety.
+Wolfson was also involved in research and advocacy on MDMA-assisted psycotherapy in therapeutic settings to treat trauma and PTSD, emphasizing the importance of rigorous scientific studies to validate its efficacy and safety.
+Wolfson collaborates with the Multidisciplinary Association for Psychedelic Studies on MDMA and ketamine research.

-In 2017, Wolfson founded and became the CEO of the non-profit Ketamine Research Foundation (KRF).
+He published several studies related to the practice of ketamine-assisted psychotherapy, where he tends to emphasize the dissociative-psychedelic effects of the medicine as primary and inseparable effects, instead of "side effects."